 #2 – Anyone can raise a higher standard some of the time, but great leaders are those that live those high standards all of the time.

 As we moved in from the front porch and stood in the living room area of the home, we began to hear stories from our guide of how Martin Luther (as he was referred to by his close friends) was a reluctant revolutionary and instead just wanted to lead a life worthy of God’s call on his life.
 Not interested in what others were doing, he only cared about living his life in accordance with what he understood to be the standard that Jesus set for his followers as recorded in the Gospels.

 The birth of the Civil Rights Movement that Dr. King is credited with leading began when Rosa Parks refused to give up her seat on a Montgomery bus and was arrested.
 Her simple act of disobedience to an unjust law raised the standard for the Black community and catalyzed the bus boycott that was planned by leaders of the Birmingham African-American community and led by Martin Luther King.

 Steeped in the philosophy of non-violence, Dr. King lived that standard every single day in his private and public life.
 He always met those that threatened his life with a kindness they didn’t deserve and was a father who never saw the need to spank his children.
 His life was lived as an example for those that followed.

-What are some of the best leadership lessons you’ve learned and where did they come from?
-Share your stories with me by commenting below…
+Question: What are some of the best leadership lessons you’ve learned and where did they come from?
+You can leave a comment by clicking here.